 Step 6 - added dirt and perennial plants (I wish we would've given it a fresh coat of paint before doing so, but I guess this way gives it more of an old rustic look, which isn't so bad I suppose.)

-And so there you have it - a DIY flower planter repurposed from a broken water fountain...here's some more pics and info just for your enjoyment :)
+a DIY flower planter repurposed from a broken water fountain...here's some more pics and info just for your enjoyment :)